 It’s a convenient mnemonic that white truffle oil best enhances cream-colored foods, including potatoes, chicken, celery root, halibut, onions and cream.
 I use it habitually with cauliflower, steamed and pureed with butter for a side dish or blended into simple soup — garnished with Dungeness crabmeat for company.
 Because of its delicacy, I’ve found that you can use more of this truffle oil than the standard import, and it’s too subtle for truffle fries.

 One of the best ways to experience true truffle oil is to make truffle butter.
-Into softened salted butter, blend in two teaspoons, or three for a more pronounced flavor.
+Into one stick of softened salted butter, blend in two teaspoons, or three for a more pronounced flavor.
 Wrapped tightly, you can store it in the refrigerator for up to two weeks.
 Eat it on artisan bread, mashed potatoes or corn on the cob.